GoogleCloudPlatform/apigee-samples/llm-token-limits/docs/cloudshell-tutorial.md

 # Token Limits

 This sample creates tiered Products to limit and control the token consumption.
-It also camptures token metrics that are aggregated on a report.
+It also captures token metrics that are aggregated on a report.

 Let's get started!
 ---